 Similarly, Virginia should not initially permit venues that allow on-site consumption of marijuana.
-Few states allow on-site consumption venues, and most have chosen to wait several years before they began to allow them.
+Few states allow on-site consumption venues, and most have waited several years before they began to allow them.
 For example, Colorado only began to allow on-site consumption in 2020.
-States have chosen to wait because of the added difficulty in regulating these venues, negative public perceptions of these venues, and the potential for these venues to contribute to marijuana-impaired driving.
+States have waited because of the added difficulty in regulating these venues, negative public perceptions of these venues, and the potential for these venues to contribute to marijuana-impaired driving.